Part 23: How to Add Amazon Affiliate Links

 I have also found that the search engines do not like websites with affiliate links on every page.
 It is much better to have a nice mix of articles and keep your affiliate links limited to product reviews.

 You can add an affiliate link to any piece of content and as the website owner you should make the decision where you want to place them.
-Let’s begin by understanding what type of links are available from the Associate’s Programme as that will help you decide which of those you want to use.
+Let’s begin by understanding what type of links are available from the Associate’s Program as that will help you decide which of those you want to use.

 Types of Affiliate Links